 Usually, lenses are not as sharp in the periphery where light rays must be bent more strongly than they are in the center.
 At 70mm, most of the frame is similar in sharpness to the center, and at f/8, the entire frame is looking very nice.
 The 100mm periphery results are a bit soft wide open, but they improve very nicely by f/8.
 At 135mm and 200mm, most of the frame is similar in sharpness to the center, and at f/8, the entire frame is looking great.
 At 300mm, periphery sharpness is reasonable wide open and slightly improved at f/8.

 In addition to our standard lab tests, I like to share some real-world examples.
 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Be sure to find the plane of sharp focus to make assessments.
 One of the first things you will likely notice is the focus shift, the plane of sharp focus moving backward as the aperture is narrowed (residual spherical aberration or RSA), at 70mm.
 While the original plane of sharp focus remains within the depth of field, most of the depth of field increase at narrower apertures is farther away.
 The 135mm results are reasonably sharp wide open and improve at narrower apertures with focus shift mostly resolved.
 You see some heat-wave distortion/warping showing in this comparison.
 The 300mm results are a bit soft wide open and the f/8 results are improved.